edwinbosire/AppStore/README.md

-# AppStore
+# App Store
 ⚠️ Experimental Stuff ⚠️

-App Store using SwiftUI + Combinational layouts + Combine + more iOS 13 Goodies
+With SwiftUI & the new UICollectionView layout APIs being all the rage within the iOS community, I didn't know which to pick first.
+So I went ahead and implemented both in the same app.

 This is an experimental project to see how some of the newly announced iOS 13 features works.
-A big part of the project is made up of[ UICollectionView Compositional Layout](https://developer.apple.com/documentation/uikit/views_and_controls/collection_views/using_collection_view_compositional_layouts_and_diffable_data_sources) and SwiftUI elements.
+A big part of the project is made up of[ UICollectionView Compositional Layout](https://developer.apple.com/documentation/uikit/views_and_controls/collection_views/using_collection_view_compositional_layouts_and_diffable_data_sources) and [SwiftU](https://developer.apple.com/xcode/swiftui/)I elements.
 There is also a dash of Combine framework.
 I decided to mix and match UIKit & SwiftUI components to see how apps could integrate.

 ![app store gif](Resources/appstore.gif)